openvinotoolkit/model_server/README.md

 * Currently, only *Predict* and *GetModelMetadata* calls are implemented using Tensorflow Serving API.
 *Classify*, *Regress* and *MultiInference* are planned to be added.
-* Currently, model versions are detected at server start time.
-Adding new versions requires service restart or starting new docker container.
-There are plans to add online detection of new model versions and config file changes.
 * Output_filter is not effective in the Predict call.
 All outputs defined in the model are returned to the clients.

 ## Contribution